Road weather conditions for drivers

 Traffic weather warnings are drawn up from early October to late April.
 If necessary, road weather warnings can also be issued during summer, as in fact has been done in most years.

-Road weather conditions are divided into three categories:
+Road weather conditions are divided into four categories:

 bad (yellow warning level)